florianfesti/boxes/documentation/src/usermanual.rst

    extra_length
       Make the outset part of the finger joint longer to allow grinding off burn marks.
 Note that this may not be great for non 90° joints where the corner is butted against the opposing cutout.

+   bottom_lip
+      Generate pieces to be glued on the inside of finger hole edges.
+This allows stacking boxes on top of each other.
+Note that finger hole edges that are used elsewhere may not have use of these pieces and you should probably just delete them before cutting.

 Stackable Edge Settings
 .......................